Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-D. Pediatric sexual assault survivor treatment plans and pediatric sexual assault survivor transfer plans shall be submitted in a form and in accordance with procedures specified by the Board.
+D. Pediatric sexual assault patient treatment plans and pediatric sexual assault patient transfer plans shall be submitted in a form and in accordance with procedures specified by the Board.
 The Department shall approve or deny such plans, in writing, within 30 days of receipt of such plans.
 If the Department denies a plan submitted pursuant to this section, the Department shall provide the hospital with a written statement setting forth the reasons for such denial.

 Cite this article: FindLaw.com - Virginia Code Title 32.1.
 Health § 32.1-162.15:6.
-Services for pediatric survivors of sexual assault; plan required - last updated January 01, 2025 | https://codes.findlaw.com/va/title-32-1-health/va-code-sect-32-1-162-15-6/
+Services for pediatric sexual assault patients; plan required - last updated January 01, 2025 | https://codes.findlaw.com/va/title-32-1-health/va-code-sect-32-1-162-15-6/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.